 3. Fuel Your Sales Funnel With Content Marketing

-Your company’s online sales funnel is what will help transform visitor to your website or social media account into a customer who, in turn, will make his or her way through the buyer’s journey.
+Your company’s online sales funnel is what will help transform visitors to your website or social media account into a customer who, in turn, will make his or her way through the buyer’s journey.

 Although it’s called a sales funnel, marketing is the fuel that propels a potential customer going in the right direction through your sales funnel.